-The decomposition analysis of the cement-related CO_2 emissions illustrates the driving forces hidden behind the emission changes.
+The decomposition analysis of the cement-related $CO_2$ emissions illustrates the driving forces hidden behind the emission changes.
 Economic growth was the major source of the growth in cement-related emissions for a long time, especially in the period 2008-2010.
-The emissions intensity and efficiency were two major factors offsetting the growth of cement-related CO_2 emissions.
-Since 2014, the efficiency played a more importation role in reducing the emissions, which lead to the decoupling of economic growth and cement-related CO_2 emissions (Wu et al., 2018).
+The emissions intensity and efficiency were two major factors offsetting the growth of cement-related $CO_2$ emissions.
+Since 2014, the efficiency played a more importation role in reducing the emissions, which lead to the decoupling of economic growth and cement-related $CO_2$ emissions (Wu et al. 2018).
 As more and more studies have found that China is entering a phase of decoupling economic growth from carbon emissions, efficiency gains can further reduce the emissions in the future.
-For example, the cement plants may consider using a cleaner energy mix to reduce the emission intensity or use low-cost energies (nonrecycled plastics and paper as alternative fuels) to improve the efficiency (Bourtsalas, Zhang, Castaldi, & Themelis, 2018; Huh, Lee, Shin, Lee, & Jang, 2017).
+For example, the cement plants may consider using a cleaner energy mix to reduce the emission intensity or use low-cost energies (non-recycled plastics and paper as alternative fuels) to improve the efficiency (Huh et al. 2017; Bourtsalas et al. 2018).
 These low-cost energies should be used in a clean way.
-Cleaner production techniques should also be developed and applied to the cement plants in China, such as the "calcium looping CO_2 capture" (Schakel et al., 2018).
+Cleaner production techniques should also be developed and applied to the cement plants in China, such as the "calcium looping $CO_2$ capture" (Schakel et al. 2018).

 Apart from the economic driver, the changes in the structure of the construction industry also had significant influences on the related emissions changes since 2010.
 The proportion of new residential buildings became a negative contributor to emissions growth since 2014, mainly influenced by the housing price fluctuation in China.
 However, the change in house prices is highly sensitive.
-The governments should plan the construction industry and new building construction to eliminate the erratic effects of housing prices on cement production.
+The governments should plan the construction industry and new-building construction to eliminate the erratic effects of housing prices on cement production.
 In this way, the overcapacity and waste of cement production can be avoided.

-In the future, we will conduct a more detailed investigation of each province' cement industry to analyze the impact of the cement-related CO_2 emissions.
-Also, further study could use life cycle assessment (LCA) and carbon footprint analysis to provide a more detailed evaluation of the emission performance of cement production and consumption.
-The LCA and carbon footprint analysis can allocate the cement-related environmental performance to the end use in the construction industry (Fořt & Černý, 2018).
+In the future, we will conduct a more detailed investigation of each province' cement industry to analyze the impact of the cement-related $CO_2$ emissions.
+Also, further study could use life-cycle assessment and carbon footprint analysis to provide a more detailed evaluation of the emission performance of cement production and consumption.
+The LCA and carbon footprint analysis can allocate the cement-related environmental performance to the end use in the construction industry (Fořt and Černý 2018).
 Then, the emissions from the cement industry can be controlled from both the production and demand perspectives.